matthewww/fpv-auto-trimmer/README.md

 ## Why?
 I had a lot of videos taking up unnecessary space, but also didn't want to delete them.
 I wanted to build a tool that quickly and easily keep only the main flights.

-Also I just wanted an excuse to try out a Python / Github CI/CD workflow 😛
+Also I just wanted an excuse to try out a Python / Github CI/CD workflow and OpenCV 😛

 ## Compatibility
 So far, only tested to be working on .MOV format H.264 codec videos (from a Runcam 3).